oxygensend/vindly/README.md

 ## How to use?

 ### Authorization
- set header 'x-auth-token' to generated token
+ set header `x-auth-token` to generated token

 ### Genres